 Subp.
 2. Allocating ongoing expenses.
 When an ongoing expense has both a campaign purpose and a purpose listed as a noncampaign disbursement in Minnesota Statutes section 10A.01, subdivision 26, or this chapter, the committee must allocate the cost of the expense between the two purposes according to the proportion of actual use for each purpose.

 Subp.
 3. Cellular telephone plans.
-When a candidate's committee pays for the candidate's cellular telephone plan, the committee must pay only for the cellular telephone use attributable to the candidate.
-To determine the use attributable to the candidate, the committee must
+When a candidate's committee pays for the candidate's cellular telephone plan, the committee must purchase a single-user plan that covers only the candidate's telephone and data usage.